oskarnp/odin-tracy/demo/README.md

 # Demo

-A dummy demo showcasing how to use these bindings with multiple threads and with tracked heap allocations.
+A simple demo showcasing how to use these bindings with multiple threads and with tracked heap allocations.
 Don't forget to define TRACY_ENABLE to true for the tracing to come into effect.

 ```sh
 odin run . -define:TRACY_ENABLE=true